ritasebastian/K8s/ClusterIP-example.md

-To create a MongoDB pod and a ClusterIP service in Kubernetes and then test it, you can follow these steps:
+## create a MongoDB pod and a ClusterIP service in Kubernetes and then test it, you can follow these steps:

 1. **Create the YAML file**: Use a text editor to create a YAML file with the MongoDB pod and the ClusterIP service configurations.